ZeyaWang/zeyawang.github.io/index.md

 ### Social Activities
 I'm also a fervent soccer enthusiast and a dedicated amateur player.
-My amateurish soccer journey has led me to the role of striker in several teams, including Phoenix FC, Riverrats FC, and Partizan Pittsburgh FC, all within the esteemed Greater Pittsburgh Soccer League.
+My amateurish soccer journey has led me to the role of striker in several teams, including Phoenix FC, Riverrats FC, and Partizan Pittsburgh FC, all within the Greater Pittsburgh Soccer League.